 - Series : Ashgate Popular and Folk Music Series

-Vinyl: A History of the Analogue Record is the first in-depth scholarly study of the vinyl record.
-Richard Osborne traces the evolution of the recording format from its roots in the first sound recording experiments, to its survival in the world of digital technologies.
-The book addresses the record's relationship with music: the analogue record was shaped by, and helped to shape, the music of the twentieth century.
+Vinyl: A History of the Analogue Record is the first in-depth study of the vinyl record.
+Richard Osborne traces the evolution of the recording format from its roots in the first sound recording experiments to its survival in the world of digital technologies.
+This book addresses the record's relationship with music: the analogue record was shaped by, and helped to shape, the music of the twentieth century.
 It also looks at the cult of vinyl records.
 Why are users so passionate about this format?
 Why has it become the subject of artworks and advertisements?
 Why are vinyl records still being produced?